mcdonn/2019-lsa-institute-video/README.md

 ## Instructions for downloading Adobe Premiere (Please complete before class)

 1. Go to (https://www.adobe.com/products/premiere.html)
 1. Click "Free Trial" in upper righthand corner.
-1. Click on "Students & Teachers"
 1. Click on blue button "Start free trial"
 1. Then you'll be asked for your email and other info.
+1. Make sure you have Adobe Premiere downoaded by opening the program.

 ## Download exercise files from UH File Drop (Please complete before class)